harryhorton/node-nmap/README.md

 ## Methods
 * runNmap - This is the core of the package and runs the NMAP command.
 * discoverHosts - Scans supplied hosts without portscan(-sn).
-Use for a quick discovery.
+Use for a quick discovery

 ## Usage
 ```javascript
 var nmap = require('node-nmap');